 I love how Paperwhites give a nice pop of snowy white color to the holiday decor.
 We can't be all ho ho ho and Shiny Brites dangling from the chandelier all the time.

-Plus, Paperwhite Narcissus are so easy to grow!
+Plus, Paperwhite Narcissus is so easy to grow!

 Tips for forcing paperwhites (forcing just means growing inside the house)

-- They do not need to be chilled like other bulbs, so no need for that added step.
-If you do not know what I mean by “chilled”, just disregard it, because you don’t have to do it!
+- Paperwhites do not need to be chilled like other bulbs, so no need for that added step.
+If you do not know what I mean by "chilled", just know that some bulbs need to be tricked to go into a dormant phase by placing them in the refrigerator for a period of time as if they were over-wintering outside.
+But that is not needed in our case.

-- Place your bulbs on top of the rocks, root side down (pointy side up)
+- Place your bulbs on top of the rocks, root side down and pointy side up.

 - In 4-6 weeks you should have a super spectacular white flower show just in time for the holidays.